-Here’s a list of lists that you could write – obviously you don’t need to do them all if they aren’t all for you but it might help give you an idea of how to feel a bit more organised.
+Here’s a list of lists that you could write – obviously you don’t need to do them all if they aren’t all for you but it might help give you an idea of how to have a bit more festive period organisation.

 - People to buy for

 - Things to do (including all of the above)

 - Places to go and fun activities to take part in

 - Cards to write

 This one sounds a lot easier than it is but if you write all of the above lists on Christmas Eve it probably won’t do much to alleviate any stress.